 Welcome to Scribe Book School

 Congratulations on starting the Scribe Book School.
 You’ve already done more than most people in your situation:

 You’ve committed to writing your book, and you sought out the best course possible in order to complete it.

 If you go through this entire book writing course, most of the hard work will be done.
 You’ll have a clear and actionable plan to finish your book and will have solidified your book’s positioning, outline, a writing plan, and a marketing plan.

 Let’s get started.

-What is positioning?
-It’s the most crucial part of both writing and marketing your book.
+What kind of book should you write?
+Positioning your book is the most crucial part of both writing and marketing your book.